Mi3-Lab/infoRates/EVALUATION_Timesform.md

 | 25%      | 91.16%        | -7.07%             | 4.91%              | Severe aliasing onset |
 | 10%      | 86.66%        | -11.57%            | 5.78%              | Critical undersampling |

-The transition from 50% to 25% coverage marks a critical inflection point, where accuracy drops by 5.74 percentage points—more than four times the cumulative degradation observed from 100% to 50% coverage (1.33%).
+The transition from 50% to 25% coverage marks a critical inflection point, where accuracy drops by 5.74 percentage points, more than four times the cumulative degradation observed from 100% to 50% coverage (1.33%).
 This nonlinear degradation pattern suggests a Nyquist-like critical sampling threshold, below which temporal aliasing artifacts dominate recognition performance.

 ---